 Mobile devices almost exclusively use solid-state storage technology.
 Mobile phones, smartphones, memory chips, ultrabooks, and many new computers are equipped with solid-state tech.

 And it’s only growing.
 The mobile market has continued to expand quickly, favoring SSD technology.

 SSDs trending up: 32% increase in Q1 2016

 HDDs trending down: 20% decrease in Q1 2016

 Different technology necessitates different processes.
 As technology continues to evolve and depreciate on each side of the spectrum, firms that want to keep a competitive edge have to stay ever-vigilant and compliant with best practices to prevent a data breach.

-Whether your company has a BYOD (Bring Your Own Device) program, or leases Apple, Android, Windows or Blackberry devices, there are no shortage of opportunities for a data breach, as each platform boasts its unique strengths and weaknesses.
+Whether your company has a BYOD (Bring Your Own Device) program or leases Apple, Android, Windows, or Blackberry devices, there is no shortage of opportunities for a data breach, as each platform boasts its unique strengths and weaknesses.

 With constant updates, Apple maintains an industry-renowned encryption technology.
 However, due to the internal structures of the platform, exploiting the iOS firmware can leave everything open and readily available to a data breach.

-To find out more about how your business can implement secure solutions for mobile device tracking, login clearances, and solid state drive sanitization with Clarabyte's software and services, contact a representative to schedule a demo.
+To find out more about how your business can implement security solutions for mobile device tracking, login clearances, and solid-state drive sanitization with Clarabyte’s software and services, contact a representative to schedule a demo.